mvolkmann/blog/src/smalltalk.md

 Doing this enables installing the new package in a fresh image.

-To see the file path for the currently running image, select Help...About this System...
+To see the file path for the currently running image, select Help...About this System... or hover over the task bar at the bottom of the World window.
 This opens a Text Editor window that displays basic information about Cuis Smalltalk.
 It also opens a dialog that displays the current version of Cuis Smalltalk, the latest update number, and the file page to the current image.